duartefilipe/Cursor-ubuntu/README.md

 -------------------------------------------------
 1. Install Cursor
 2. Update Cursor
+Note: If the menu reappears after choosing 1 or 2, please check the notification above for any issues.
 -------------------------------------------------
 ```
 This helps users quickly recognize the script's purpose and provides a more pleasant terminal experience.

 ### 1.0
 - Initial release for Ubuntu 24.04